(A �Code Member� is referred to in these Standards as �we�, �our� and �us� and a �Client� as �you� and �your�)

 an internal dispute resolution procedure that complies with standards, and requirements, made or approved by ASIC - See ASIC Regulatory Guide RG 165; and

-membership of an ASIC approved external dispute resolution schemes (Most Code Members would belong to FOS), that covers complaints against the licensee made by retail clients in connection with the provision of all financial services covered by the licence.
+membership of an ASIC approved external dispute resolution schemes (Most Code Members would belong to AFCA), that covers complaints against the licensee made by retail clients in connection with the provision of all financial services covered by the licence.

 The Code General Standards are designed not to be inconsistent with the ASIC guidance regarding internal complaints and disputes handling process for Covered Services (e.g the definition of a "complaint" is practically the same but adapted for Code purposes), having regard to the fact that the Code covers more than retail client complaints and disputes.

 Code Members need to ensure that for retail clients they meet any applicable specific ASIC requirements, especially regarding time limits.

 Guidance - This is general guidance designed to assist Code Members and Consumers to better understand the Code but does not form part of the Code itself.
 It should not be relied on as legal advice and while it is updated from time to time, it may not be current or accurate and you need to make your own enquiries and seek appropriate professional advice in this regard.

 be conducted in a fair, transparent and timely manner;